phidatahq/phidata/README.md

 Phidata is a toolkit for building autonomous AI applications using function calling.

-Function calling enables LLMs to achieve tasks by taking an action (function call) and intelligently choose their next step based on the response, just like how humans solve problems.
+Function calling enables LLMs to achieve tasks by taking an action (function call) and intelligently choosing their next step based on the response, just like how humans solve problems.

 ## 🤔 How it works